QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Motivation

-\gls{TCP} with TLS requires three RTTs to establish a secure connection before any data is exchanged between server and client.
-By leveraging a multi-stage key exchange, QUIC combines the transport and security layer connection establishment procedures to minimize connection establishment overhead.
-In the first stage, the client sends a hello message (\texttt{CHLO}) to retrieve the server configuration.
+Both TCP and QUIC need to establish a connection before data exchange. \gls{TCP} with \gls{TLS}1.2 \cite{dierks2008transport} and \gls{TLS}1.3 \cite{TLS1_3} require three and two \gls{RTT}s, respectively, for connection establishment.
+By leveraging a multi-stage key exchange, \gls{QUIC} combines the transport and security layer connection establishment procedures to minimize connection establishment overhead to one \gls{RTT}.
+In the first stage, the client sends a 'hello' message (\texttt{CHLO}) to retrieve the server's configuration.
 Since the client is unknown to the server, the server responds with a \texttt{REJ} packet.
-The \texttt{REJ} packet contains the server configuration, long term Diffie-Hellman value, key agreement, connection ID (\texttt{cid}), and initial data.
+The \texttt{REJ} packet contains the server's configuration, long term Diffie-Hellman value, key agreement, \texttt{cid}, and initial data.
 The client then authenticates the server by verifying the certificate chain and signature.
 After authentication, the client sends a complete \texttt{CHLO} packet to the server and finishes the first handshake.
-At this stage, the client has the initial keys and is ready to exchange application data with server.
-In 0-RTT, the client sends application data to the server by using the initial keys, even before receiving a reply from the server.
-Upon a successful handshake, the server sends a complete hello (\texttt{SHLO}) to the client and concludes the final and repeat handshake.
-Apart from the initial handshake packets, QUIC packets are fully authenticated and partially encrypted.
-The non-encrypted part of the packet is used for routing and is also used to decrypt the remaining part of the packet.
+At this stage, the client has the initial keys and is ready to exchange application data with the server.
+Upon a successful first handshake, the server sends a complete hello (\texttt{SHLO}) to the client and concludes the final handshake.
+To support connection migration, \gls{QUIC} uses a unique \texttt{cid} to identify each connection.
+This allows for connection rebinding even if the connection parameters such as IP address or port number are changed.
+Therefore, if a switch is assigned to a controller that it has communicated with in the past, quicSDN can establish the connections in zero \gls{RTT}, while \gls{TCP} with \gls{TLS}1.3 requires one \gls{RTT}.

-In tcpSDN, when switches move to new controllers for load balancing purposes, controllers and switches have to establish new \gls{TCP} connections.
-If the switch-to-controller connections are short-lived, then there will be a large connection establishment overhead.
-Unlike tcpSDN, quicSDN can facilitate new connections between new controllers and switches in 1-RTT.
-For short-lived connections, quicSDN can establish connections in 0-RTT, if the controller and switch have communicated in the past.